 Professor, Experimental Art + Technology

-Mary Tsiongas is a multi-disciplinary artist whose work often addresses human relationships to technology and the natural environment, and sometimes delves into other longtime fascinations such as metaphysics, games, chance and memory.
+Mary Tsiongas is a multi-disciplinary artist whose work addresses human relationships to technology, the wilderness, and sometimes delves into longtime fascinations such as our perception of time, the physics of light, and memory.